 We are Excited for WordPress 5.5

-As you can see from the list above and WordPress 5.5 is about bringing a lot to the table.
+As you can see from the list above WordPress 5.5 is bringing a lot to the table.
 From popular feature requests, built-in XML sitemaps, auto-update for plugins and themes, and more.

-You can easily start testing the beta for yourself.
-To do so, you can either download the beta zip file from this post from WordPress.org or you can install this beta testing plugin that you can easily install to get involved with WordPress beta.
-Do not forget to take a full backup of your WordPress site and use a testing environment for your experimentations.
+You can easily start using WordPress 5.5 with your website.
+To do so, you can either download the zip file from WordPress.org or you can install the latest version from your WordPress dashboard update section.
+Do not forget to take a full backup of your WordPress site before you update it.

-We tested the beta version of the WordPress 5.5 release to bring you this early look at the CMS updates.
+We tested the beta version along with the final version of the WordPress 5.5 release to bring you this early look at the CMS updates.
 You can visit the blog section of Themeum for more content like this.